-The BBC has determined that all proposed expenditures for 2017 are necessarily or reasonably related to regulating the legal profession or improving the quality of legal services to the people of the state of New Mexico and, therefore, all licensing-related expenditures are chargeable to fees for all members.
+The BBC has determined that all proposed expenditures for 2018 are necessarily or reasonably related to regulating the legal profession or improving the quality of legal services to the people of the state of New Mexico and, therefore, all licensing-related expenditures are chargeable to fees for all members.
+No material non-budgeted expenditures were identified in the 2016 audit.
 Instructions for challenging expenditures believed to be non-germane are set forth below.